Investing Essentials

 • Savings bonds may provide inflation protection and come with certain tax advantages, but the returns may be lower than other investments.

-If you’re looking for a relatively safe way to diversify your investment portfolio, you may consider savings bonds.
-Savings bonds are available to anyone over the age of 18 with a valid Social Security number and a U.S. bank account.
-You can purchase savings bonds for yourself or gift them to a friend or family member.
+If you’re looking for a relatively safe way to diversify your investment portfolio, you might consider savings bonds.
+Savings bonds are available for purchase to anyone age 18 or older with a valid Social Security number and a U.S. bank account.
+You can purchase savings bonds for yourself or as a gift for an eligible friend or family member, including a child.

 Like all investments, there are possible advantages and disadvantages that come with buying savings bonds.
 Learning more about how savings bonds work can help you determine whether they could make a good addition to your portfolio.